-How To Write A Flashback Scene In Third Person
+How To Write A Flashback Scene In The Third Person

 When we delve back into time, it’s natural for our voice to change too.
 We revert to the past tense, as per all of those English lessons in school!

-Writing a flashback in the third person feels the much easier form.
-But that’s not to discount you experimenting.
+Writing a flashback in the third person feels the much more accessible form.
+But that’s not to stop you from experimenting.
 For example, if it’s clear from the structure of the story that a scene is a flashback, you could experiment with using the first person.
 This would make that scene much more gripping and immersive.

 Using the first person could also be a good way of changing tense in a way that doesn’t jar with the reader too much either.
 From a storytelling perspective too, if you wanted to bring the reader closer to that particular character, this is a good way to do so.